How to Stay Safe Online: A Guide Against LGBTQ+ Cyberbullying

 Whether you are part of the LGBTQ+ community or are an ally, we hope you find this guide helpful.

-Finding Community Online
+Finding LGBTQ Communities Online

-Navigating a heterosexual and cisgender society can be difficult for members of the LGBTQ+ community.
-Alienated from their family, condemned by their community, and isolated from their friends, many LGBTQ+ people turn to the internet for solidarity.
+The internet facilitates a sense of community among LGBTQ+ people, regardless of their physical proximity to one another.
+Alienated from their family, condemned by their community, and isolated from their friends, many in the LGBTQ+ community turn to the internet for solidarity.

 “The internet and social media are essential to connecting individuals to information and people of the LGBT+ community,” states Mara,* who’s bisexual/pansexual.** “[It provides] spaces for them to find acceptance, community, and support.
 It is extremely important to keep these connections alive.”